zff-team/zff-rs/README.md

 Zff is an alternative to the ewf and aff file formats and is not compatible with them.

 Zff is open source and is dual licensed (Apache-2.0 and MIT).
 This should ensure reasonable suitability for use in both open source and commercial tools.

+You can learn more about the file format and its specifications at [https://zff.dev](https://zff.dev).

 ## Features included in Zff(v2) (most of them are optional)